 While living and working in China for more than four years, I had my fair share of cultural disconnects.
 Like when a man invited me out for dinner with all his friends a number times and I learned—weeks and one very awkward situation later—that we were, in fact, dating.
-Or that when my host family invited me over for dinners and I brought them gifts, they got very close to offended because they felt that true friends and family wouldn’t be so formal as to bring gifts.
+Or when my host family invited me over for dinners and I brought them gifts, they got very close to offended because they felt that true friends and family wouldn’t be so formal as to bring gifts.

 Navigating the waters of cross-cultural communication are choppy, confusing and either really funny or really offensive.
 But when you’re doing so in the context of a business, you really want to avoid being the unknowing offender.